MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`xcodeVersion`** - **Xcode version**<br>
 `string`.
 Allowed values: `8` (Xcode 8), `9` (Xcode 9), `10` (Xcode 10), `11` (Xcode 11), `12` (Xcode 12), `13` (Xcode 13), `default`, `specifyPath` (Specify path).
 Default value: `default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the target version of Xcode.
+Specifies the target version of Xcode.
 Select `Default` to use the default version of Xcode on the agent machine.
-Selecting a version number (e.g. `Xcode 9`) relies on environment variables being set on the agent machine for the version's location (e.g. `XCODE_9_DEVELOPER_DIR=/Applications/Xcode_9.0.0.app/Contents/Developer`).
+Specifying a version number (for example, `Xcode 9`) relies on the version's location to be set by environment variables on the agent machine (for example, `XCODE_9_DEVELOPER_DIR=/Applications/Xcode_9.0.0.app/Contents/Developer`).
 Select `Specify path` to provide a specific path to the Xcode developer directory.
 <!-- :::editable-content-end::: -->
 <br>